MetPX/wmo_mesh/README.rst

    The actual checksum of the data downloaded must be compared with the advertised one to identify issues.
 One should always publish with the checksum that matches what was downloaded, rather than what was advertised, to avoid loops.

+By exchanging messages using only those four fields, a full mesh for the WMO can be implemented.

 Audience
 ========